maurymmarques/postmark-cakephp/README.md

 ### Usage

-This class uses [CakeEmail](http://book.cakephp.org/2.0/en/core-utility-libraries/email.html), and works virtually the same.
+This plugin uses [CakeEmail](http://book.cakephp.org/2.0/en/core-utility-libraries/email.html), and works virtually the same.

 Then, simply send messages like this: